dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 <iframe src="https://dalilab.typeform.com/report/fOJUbuwP/Muj6riUJCSJtvPIv"  width="900" height="500" frameBorder="0" ></iframe>

 ???
+* sent out a survey to get a sense of your goals
 * good stuff in here
 * **a little surprised that making the world a better place wasn't a bit more popular** given how it is all going to shit right now - but we'll have a couple weeks to explore some possibilities here.
+* i'll probably rant a bit in the next weeks about how you have the talent to make a real positive impact - so bear with me

 ---
 name: What you want, P1